 Applied Parameters: ShowInBoardPlanner=1

-This command can be accessed from the PCB Editor when configured in Board Planning Mode.
-Ensure that the required coverlay layer is the active layer in the main workspace then choose the Design » Place Coverlay Cutout command from the main menus.
+This command can be accessed from the PCB Editor, when configured in Board Planning Mode.
+Ensure that the required coverlay layer is the active layer in the main workspace, then choose the Design » Place Coverlay Polygon command, from the main menus.

-After launching the command, the cursor will change to a cross-hair and you will enter region placement mode.
-Placement is made by performing the following sequence of actions:
+After launching the command, the cursor will change to a cross-hair and you will enter polygon placement mode:

-- Position the cursor then click to anchor the starting vertex for the region.
+- Position the cursor and click to anchor the starting vertex for the polygon.

 - Move the cursor ready to place the second vertex.
-The default behavior is to place two edges with each click with a user-defined corner shape between them.
-Refer to the Placement Modes topic below for more details on changing corner modes.
+The default behavior is to place 2 edges with each click, with a user-defined corner shape between them.
+Refer to the Placement Modes section below for more details on changing corner modes.

 - Continue to move the mouse and click to place further vertices.

-- After placing the final vertex, right-click or press Esc to close and complete placement of the region.
-There is no need to manually close the region as the software will automatically complete the shape by connecting the start point to the final point placed.
+- After placing the final vertex, right-click or press Esc to close and complete placement of the polygon.
+There is no need to manually close the polygon as the software will automatically complete the shape by connecting the start point to the final point placed.

-When defining the shape of the region, there are five available corner modes, four of which also have corner direction sub-modes.
+When defining the shape of the polygon, there are 5 available corner modes, 4 of which also have corner direction sub-modes.
 During definition:

 - Press Spacebar to toggle between the two corner direction sub-modes.